-Due to the perishable nature of wood and the difficulty of its preservation, few wooden carvings from the earliest era of Māori society have survived.
-However, stone amulets and necklace reels made in this era from moa or whale bone, stone or whale ivory are very close in appearance to similar objects found in other islands in eastern Polynesia.
+Due to the perishable nature of wood and the difficulty of preserving it, few wooden carvings from the earliest period of Māori society have survived.
+However, stone amulets and necklace reels made in this era from moa or whale bone, stone, or whale ivory are very close in appearance to similar objects found in eastern Polynesia.
 There are also masterly carved adzes that are close in form to the ceremonial adzes of Rarotonga and the Austral Islands.

-Uenuku, an early carving of special significance to Tainui tribes, is often compared with Hawaiian carvings of the god Kū, with its strong emphasis on form and lack of surface decoration.
-It was possibly a copy of a talisman or mauri (a material emblem that embodied the life principle) that came on board the Tainui canoe from Hawaiki.
+Uenuku, an early carving of special significance to Tainui tribes, is often compared with Hawaiian carvings of the god Kū, with its emphasis on form and lack of surface decoration.
+It was possibly a copy of a talisman or mauri (a material emblem embodying the life principle) that came from Hawaiki on the Tainui canoe.

 Two canoe prows

 Two further examples from this period demonstrate a change in their makers’ response to the flora and fauna of Aotearoa.
 A 15th-century haumi (canoe prow) from Taranaki has regular rows of decorative notching in keeping with the carving of other Polynesian islands.
-However, some of the rows have been curved to form spirals, like early variations of the takarangi or rauru spirals that characterise later classical whakairo.
-Another haumi from Doubtless Bay features a beaked head form that is a bold and sculptural forerunner of the manaia profiles that would emerge in later Māori art.
+However, some of the rows have been curved to form spirals, early versions of the takarangi or rauru spirals that characterise later classical whakairo.
+Another haumi, from Doubtless Bay in Tai Tokerau, features a beaked head form that is a bold and sculptural forerunner of the manaia profiles that would emerge in later Māori art.